Damini Kanwal Shetty

-Damini Kanwal Shetty is an Indian film producer, writer and actress.
-She acted in serials like Parampara, Alif Laila and played Yashoda’s role in famous Indian TV show Shri Krishna in 1993 which was telecasted in DD National.
-Presently she directs 'Eternal Flame Productions'.
+Damini Kanwal Shetty (also known by her screen name Seema Kanwal) is an Indian film producer, writer and actress.
+She acted in television serials including Parampara, and Alif Laila and played Yashoda’s role in the popular Indian TV show Shri Krishna in 1993 which was telecast on DD National.
+Currently she directs 'Eternal Flame Productions'.

 Career

-Shetty has started her career from theater; she joined theater named 'Drikshravan' at her schooling stage.
+Shetty started her career in theater; she joined a theater named 'Drikshravan' during her schooling.